mmu-webdesign/Level4-web-term-1/HTML/html01/05-lists.md

 > **Copy & Paste** is your friend in web development

-To create these lists it is a lot quick to copy & paste one of your previous lists.
+To create these lists it is a lot quicker to copy & paste one of your previous lists.

 - copy & paste your list
 - Edit the new list